mincorp/lok-home-challenge/README.md

 ## 1.2 Model computation

 Model developed in dbt cloud using BigQuery .
-Code in """models""" folder.
+Code in `models` folder.